gwtproject/gwt-site/src/main/markdown/eco/eco-news.md

 GWT News
 ===

 This news page is the source for updates from GWT related projects.
-Maintainers have to create an [issue](https://github.com/gwtproject/gwt-site/issues) to add a news on this page.
+Maintainers have to [open an issue on our tracker](https://github.com/gwtproject/gwt-site/issues/new/choose) to add or update a news on this page.

 Updates about the official GWT team will be found [here](news.html).